on this page

 - Enter some personal details.

-myGov will share this information with us to check if you have a CRN.
+myGov will share these details with us to check if you have a CRN.
 If we find a CRN record, you need to answer some questions to make sure the record is yours.
 If we don’t find a CRN, we’ll give you one.

 What a Customer Access Number (CAN) is

 We may have given you a Customer Access Number (CAN) to identify you.
-We don’t issue CAN’s any more, but we can still use it to recognise your record.
-It may also be the same number as your CRN.
+Your CAN may be the same number as your CRN.